 As your neighbouring authorities become unitary after the outputs deadline, you are able to partner with them.

-16. Would we need to have been funded previously at the discovery stage to be able to make an application now for the Alpha stage, or can we go straight to Alpha if we feel we meet the criteria?
+12. Would we need to have been funded previously at the discovery stage to be able to make an application now for the alpha stage, or can we go straight to alpha if we feel we meet the criteria?

-A Local authority may apply for alpha funding as long as you are able to provide an overview and evidence from a previously undertaken self-funded discovery phase.
-If this is a new project and a discovery phase has not been completed you will need to apply for discovery funding before moving to alpha.
+A local authority may apply for alpha funding as long as you are able to provide an overview and evidence from a previously undertaken self-funded discovery phase.
+If this is a new project and a discovery phase has not been completed you will need to apply for discovery funding before moving into alpha.

 Yes, individual organisations will need to have signed the Local Digital Declaration in order to apply for funding or count as a partner organisation.